 1. Print Journalism

 Print journalism is the process of news reporting through print media such as newspapers, magazines, books, etc. Newspapers are the most significant print outlet to publish diverse types of news together.
 A newspaper has many spaces to disseminate different types of news; for example, national, international, editorial, advertisement, and sports.
 The print media authority assigns expert journalists for each space.
+Print media is a journalism category for publishing massive amounts of information to the audience.

 Example of Print Journalism